conlect/image-iiif/README.md

 # Image IIIF

-This package implements the [IIIF Image API 2.1](http://iiif.io/api/image/2.1/) it is unopinionated about implementation and many of the `MUST` features are not included.
+This package implements the [IIIF Image API 2.1](http://iiif.io/api/image/2.1/), it is unopinionated about implementation and many of the `MUST` features are not included because it does not include an actual implementation only the means to create one.
 I consider it a bring your own framework solution for implementing Image API 2.1 with PHP.
 The package utilizes the [Intervention Image](http://image.intervention.io/) package for manipulations.
-I have provide Regex within config for validation of image request parameters.
+I have provided Intervention filters for each of the 5 IIIF parameters that can be used independently of the `$factory()->load()->withParameters()` pipeline methods.
+I have also provided Regex within config for validation of image request parameters.

 **Supports all Image Request Parameters:**
 - Region (full || square || x,y,w,h || pct:x,y,w,h)